LevBeta/Agil/README.md

 Currently there is some parts of the code that already have a tag of "TODO:", so it's easier to find someparts

 * **HIGH IMPORTANCE**: Ins't running because of things that i moved/deleted last time and didn't noticed, needs to be checked into (Since this happend kek, the lib file and the ExchangeWsStream can be the first to be lookped up and rewritten)
+* Look into the shit of [`TransformerSelector`] which should be deleted, it was some tests that i had made before

 * Remove by complete the tokio-tungsnite codes, and dependecies, moving the fast-websockets parts into their respective and better locations.